Batista Says WWE Ghosted Him For ‘Mania,’ And He Reveals His Final Opportunity For A Return

-Dave Bautista is known in the Marvel universe as Drax the Destroyer, but in the WWE universe he’s known as “The Animal” Batista.
+Dave Bautista is known in the Marvel universe as Drax the Destroyer, but in the WWE universe, he’s known as “The Animal” Batista.
 As Cageside Seats reported, it was once rumored that the WWE initially had plans to team Batista with Ronda Rousey for her tag team match at WrestleMania 34 against Triple H and Stephanie McMahon.
 In a recent interview, Batista confirmed those rumors were true and expounded.

 As heard in the audio below, in an interview on Chad Dukes vs. The World on 106.7 The Fan, Dukes spoke with Batista on his recent talks with the WWE.
 Dave said that he normally doesn’t break kayfabe and talk inside information, and then “The Animal” continued to tell the story.